 What Is the Average Settlement for 3 Epidural Injections?

 Epidural steroid injections are commonly used to reduce inflammation and nerve pain caused by serious spinal injuries after a car accident or workplace injury.

 Insurance companies generally recognize that multiple injections usually reflect a more serious injury than simple soft tissue pain.
+When an injury requires repeated epidural treatment, it often suggests that the underlying spinal condition is causing substantial symptoms, prolonged recovery, or ongoing impairment that may significantly increase the value of a personal injury claim.

+What Is the Average Settlement for 3 Epidural Injections?